SmokinCaterpillar/pypet/doc/source/introduction.rst

 Instead, `2` means we want to load the parameters and results including the data they contain.

 So that's it for the start.
 If you want to know the nitty-gritty details of *pypet* take a look at the :ref:`cookbook`.
-However, if you are not the type of guy who reads manuals but wants hands-on experience, check out the :ref:`theexamples`.
+If you are not the type of guy who reads manuals but wants hands-on experience, check out the :ref:`theexamples`.

 Cheers,